tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/default_env_models.rst

 .. seealso::

    For more information on how to create bodies in Tudat and modify their settings, see :ref:`creation_celestial_body_settings`.
-For a full example of how to setup a simulation environment with default settings, see the `perturbed satellite orbit example <../../../_src_getting_started/_src_examples/notebooks/propagation/perturbed_satellite_orbit.html>`_.
+For a full example of how to setup a simulation environment with default settings, see the :ref:`perturbed satellite orbit example </_src_getting_started/_src_examples/tudatpy-examples/propagation/perturbed_satellite_orbit.ipynb>`.

 Many of these settings are derived from so-called SPICE kernels. `SPICE <https://naif.jpl.nasa.gov/naif/toolkit.html>`_ is a toolkit developed by NASA's Navigation and Ancillary Information Facility (NAIF) and is used throughout the space